diegoortizmatajira/diegoortizmatajira.github.io/content/posts/how_to_neovim_selection/index.md

 - You want to obtain the list of service names.
 - You want to obtain the service name where your cursor is located (you are in any position inside the service definition)
+- You want to obtain the full service definition body where your cursor is located (you are in any position inside the service definition)

 ```lua
 --- replace with the module you just build in the previous step